Skip to content

 Trivia Crack has no spaced repetition, no mastery tracking, and no way to study a specific topic.
 It’s pure fun.
 You play, you answer, you move on.
 There’s no way to revisit questions you got wrong or build up step by step.

 Did you know?
-LearnClash’s SRS algorithm tweaks review timing after every answer.
-Miss a question and it drops one mastery stage and comes back soon.
+LearnClash’s 3-stage SRS adjusts review timing after every answer.
+Miss a question and it drops one stage and comes back soon.
 Master one and it exits the active review pool.
-Winner: LearnClash.
-Spaced repetition across all game modes builds knowledge that lasts, not just fun that fades.

 LearnClash is fully ad-free on every tier, including the free plan.
 No banners.
 No interstitials.
 No rewarded video ads.
 Zero ads.
-The free tier includes unlimited duels, all topics, ELO rankings, and full spaced repetition.
-Premium ($7.99/month or $59.99/year with a 7-day free trial) adds per-topic stats, streak freezes, and exclusive cosmetic rewards.
+And there are zero energy gates: the free tier ships free daily duels, all topics, ELO rankings, and full 3-stage spaced repetition.
+Premium ($7.99/month or $59.99/year with a 7-day free trial) unlocks Premium practice mode, Clash Chat, advanced per-topic stats, and exclusive cosmetic rewards.

-LearnClash free tier with zero ads and Premium at $7.99/mo or $59.99/yr vs Trivia Crack free with 30-second unskippable video ads between rounds, Premium $3.99/mo, $19.99/yr, or $6.99 one-time No-Ads LearnClash is ad-free even on the free tier; Trivia Crack’s free tier runs 30-second unskippable video ads between rounds, with three separate ad-removal options.
+LearnClash free tier with zero ads and zero energy gates, Premium at $7.99/mo or $59.99/yr, vs Trivia Crack free with 30-second unskippable video ads between rounds, Premium $6.99 upfront with energy gates, plus Trivia Crack 2 monthly $4.99/$11.99/$39.99 subscription LearnClash is ad-free and energy-free on every tier; Trivia Crack’s free tier runs 30-second video ads between rounds, and its $6.99 Premium tier still hits play caps per Marlvel’s April 17, 2026 report.

 LearnClashTrivia Crack